The True Identity of Yashar’al

 Overcoming at the Last: Ewe (Togo, Benin)

-Identified with the Ewe people of Togo and surrounding regions, the tribe of Gad embodies the spirit of resilience and eventual triumph prophesied in:
+Identified with the Ewe people of Togo, Benin, and southeastern Ghana, the tribe of Gad embodies the spirit of resilience and prophetic triumph, as spoken in:

 “Gad, a troop shall overcome him: but he shall overcome at the last.”

-• Cultural Practices: Vodun traditions revere one Supreme Creator, ceremonial purity — “shall overcome at the last.”
+• Cultural Practices: Supreme-creator reverence (Mawu), ancestral purity, resistance tradition — “shall overcome at the last.”

 Asher